sejdemyr/.emacs.d/README.md

 are easier to install directly from github:

 1. [Emacs Speaks Statistics](http://ess.r-project.org/) (ESS).
-See the site for download instructions; I install it into `emacs.d/ess/` like
+See the site for download instructions; I install it into emacs.d/ess/ like
 so: `git clone https://github.com/emacs-ess/ESS.git ~/emacs.d/`.

 2. [Color themes](https://github.com/owainlewis/emacs-color-themes).
 I
-`git clone` this directory and run `install.sh`, which places the themes in `.emacs.d/themes`.
-You can set the theme in `custom-lisp/appearance.el`.
+`git clone` this directory and run `install.sh`, which places the themes in .emacs.d/themes.
+The theme can then be set in custom-lisp/appearance.el.

 ## Layout - Where do you find things? ##

-The `init.el` file contains (mostly) `use-package` declarations for all the built-in and 3rd party packages I use.
+The init.el file contains (mostly) `use-package` declarations for all the built-in and third party packages I use.
 These declarations have all the configuration and setup for the specific packages.

-There’s also `custom-lisp/` which has my own custom functions, etc.
+There’s also custom-lisp/ which has my own custom functions, etc.
-These libraries are loaded like normal packages with `use-package` in `init.el`.
+These libraries are loaded like normal packages with `use-package` in init.el.

 Thanks to [lunaryorn](https://github.com/lunaryorn/.emacs.d) for a similar setup.